 Non-surgical treatments of basal joint arthritis tend to work only temporarily.
 Repeated recurrence of pain and weakness in this key area of the hand bring many patients to the New Jersey plastic and reconstructive surgeon’s office for basal joint restoration.

-Symptoms of Degenerative Basal Joint Arthritis
+Symptoms and Causes of Degenerative Basal Joint Arthritis

 Symptoms of basal joint damage and thumb osteoarthritis may include: